nnichols/nnichols.github.io/_posts/2018-12-15-where-all-roads-lead.markdown

 Adrian and Elena cower behind their wagon for the next few minutes.

 Krug ties the mask to his back as his party inspects it.
-Through their collective knowledge of the arcane, they know these entities are summoned as servants from the Shadowfel.
+Through their collective knowledge of the arcane, they know these entities are summoned as servants from the Shadowfell.
 While easy to conjure, they can be difficult to control for novices, and most end up wandering of their own accord.
 The elf, who finally introduces himself as Tlareg, believes it is the work of a witch he is hunting.
 Thaelen believes it is more likely an arcane mishap.